 The safety of massage therapy: an update of a systematic review

-Three articles on PainSci cite Posadzki 2013: 1.
+Three pages on PainSci cite Posadzki 2013: 1.
 The Complete Guide to Chronic Tension Headaches 2.
 Massage Therapy Side Effects 3.
 Poisoned by Massage

 original abstract †Abstracts here may not perfectly match originals, for a variety of technical and practical reasons.
 Some abstacts are truncated for my purposes here, if they are particularly long-winded and unhelpful.
 I occasionally add clarifying notes.
 And I make some minor corrections.